OWASP/www-chapter-tulsa/index.md

 ## Local News
 - Meeting Location
 - Everyone is welcome to join us at our chapter meetings.
+Visit our Meetup Group for the next upcoming meeting.

+{% include chapter_events.html group=page.meetup-group %}

 ```
 {info.md}